intel/llvm/sycl/doc/SYCLCompilerAndRuntimeDesign.md

 `parallel_for` or `single_task`).
 For example, in the previous code snippet above `accessor` `A` is one such captured kernel argument.

-To facilitate the mapping of the fields of SYCL kernel functions to OpenCL kernel arguments and overcome OpenCL limitations we added the generation of an OpenCL kernel function inside the compiler.
-An OpenCL kernel function contains the body of the SYCL kernel function, receives OpenCL-like parameters and additionally does some manipulation to initialize SYCL kernel function fields with these parameters.
+To facilitate the mapping of SYCL kernel data members to OpenCL kernel arguments and overcome OpenCL limitations we added the generation of an OpenCL kernel function inside the compiler.
+An OpenCL kernel function contains the body of the SYCL kernel function, receives OpenCL-like parameters and additionally does some manipulation to initialize SYCL kernel data members with these parameters.
 In some pseudo code the OpenCL kernel function for the previous code snippet above looks like this: